 In short, yes, you do, for two main reasons.

-First, travelling can be physically demanding and occasionally hard on the body.
-You may be introduced to foods that your stomach isn’t used to or face extreme temperatures, plus it’s easy to catch a bug when you’re tired, stressed out or a bit overwhelmed.
+First, travelling can be physically demanding and hard on the body.
+You may be introduced to foods that your stomach isn’t used to, or you might experience extreme temperatures.
+Plus, it’s easy to catch a bug when you’re tired, stressed out or a bit overwhelmed, and you’re travelling on a crowded plane or public transport.

-Second, the last thing you probably want to do if you have a headache or nasty stomach flu is to head to the local drugstore and realize you have no idea what to buy.
-If that case, you’ll be happy to have your own over-the-counter medicine from home because you’re already familiar with them.
+Second, the last thing you want to do if you injure yourself or start feeling unwell is to have to head out to find a local drugstore, where you realise you have no idea what to buy.
+It’s better to have your own over-the-counter medicine from home to hand, especially as you’re already familiar with the brand names.

 What should I have in my first-aid kit?